mlapin/libsdca/README.md

 libsdca is a library for multiclass classification based on stochastic dual coordinate ascent (SDCA).

-Features:
+Objectives:
 - Multiclass softmax loss
 - Multiclass SVM of Crammer and Singer [1]
 - Top-k Multiclass SVM
-  - two versions: hinge-of-top-k and top-k-of-hinge (the latter is an instance of the OWPC loss of [2])
+  - hinge-of-top-k and top-k-of-hinge (the latter is an instance of the OWPC loss of [2])
   - non-smooth and smoothed losses
 - Top-k Entropy loss

-- Supported inputs:
-  - features (primal) and kernels (dual)
+Inputs:
-  - float and double precision (dense)
+- float or double precision
+- features directly (primal)
+- kernels (dual)
-  - multiple datasets at once, e.g. to monitor performance on a validation set
+- multiple datasets at once (e.g. to monitor performance on a validation set)

-- Proximal operators for computing projections onto various sets
+Proximal operators (compute projections onto various sets):
 - simplex (implements the algorithm of [3])
 - top-k simplex, top-k cone
 - entropic projections
+- Lambert W function of the exponent (computes W(exp(x)), not a prox operator)

+Interfaces:
+- C++ headers (no additional libraries to link)
-- Matlab interface
+- Matlab

 [1] K. Crammer and Y. Singer.
 On the Algorithmic Implementation of Multiclass Kernel-based Vector Machines.
 In JMLR, 2001.
 [2] N. Usunier, D. Buffoni, and P. Gallinari.
 Ranking with ordered weighted pairwise classification.
 In ICML, 2009.
 [3] K.C.
 Kiwiel.
 Variable fixing algorithms for the continuous quadratic knapsack problem.
 In JOTA, 2008.

 ## Installation instructions